 The most widely used test for detecting the presence of HIV infection is the HIV antibody test which measures the presence of antibodies against the virus in the blood.
 This test is done by taking a blood sample.
-Be sure to have information and directions to the nearest VCT center to the community you are working in (ask your trainer for details).

-The other less common methods used are the

-viral culture and antigen tests, which detect the virus itself rather than the antibodies to the virus.
+The other less common methods used are the viral culture and antigen tests, which detect the virus itself rather than the antibodies to the virus.
 These tests are more difficult to perform and less useful.